sohailsomani/soso-state/README.md

 `soso.statetree` is a Python implementation of a general state container pattern.
 Its goal is to centralize application state similar to Redux but allow efficient monitoring and updating of any portion of the state tree.
-The original version of this implementation was written in Typescript and is very similar in spirit.
+The original version of this implementation was written in Typescript by yours truly and is very similar in spirit.
 Alas, that version is in some corporate repository somewhere making lives easier for a select few.
 Indeed, a separate Python version also written by yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.
 So I am rewriting it for the last time.

 The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser) and that the